dotnet/docs-maui/docs/ios/cli.md

 # Build an iOS app with .NET CLI

-In this tutorial, you'll learn how to create and run a .NET Multi-platform App UI (.NET MAUI) app on iOS using .NET CLI on macOS:
+In this tutorial, you'll learn how to create and run a .NET Multi-platform App UI (.NET MAUI) app on iOS using .NET Command Line Interface (CLI) on macOS:

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]